Gdemaude/debugprinter/README.md

 # debugprinter
-samll script to use when printer isn't responding
+Execute scipt when printer is not responding.

+Right click => Execute as administrator